-The Sexual Politics of Meat: A Feminist-Vegetarian Critical Theory explores a relationship between patriarchal values and meat eating by interweaving the insights of feminism, vegetarianism, animal defense, and literary theory.
+The Sexual Politics of Meat: A Feminist-Vegan Critical Theory explores a relationship between patriarchal values and meat eating by interweaving the insights of feminism, vegetarianism, animal defense, and literary theory.
 The New York Times called it “a bible of the vegan community.”
-During 2020, The Sexual Politics of Meat celebrates its thirtieth anniversary, and I’m posting an image a day on Instagram to observe its history, impact, and meaning.
-(In honor of its twenty-fifth anniversary, the book entered the Bloomsbury Revelations series.)
+In 2025, The Sexual Politics of Meat celebrates its thirtieth-fifth anniversary.
+In honor of its twenty-fifth anniversary, the book entered the Bloomsbury Revelations series; this November, a new thirty-fifth anniversary edition will be published.

 When it first appeared in 1990, Library Journal called The Sexual Politics of Meat "an important and provocative work" and predicted it would "inspire and enrage readers across the political spectrum."
 True to Library Journal's prediction, the book was hailed by CHOICE as a "’bible' for feminist and progressive animal rights activists" and equally reviled by conservative commentators, including Rush Limbaugh.